 55. How does caffeine citrate work in infants?

-Stimulates breathing and has a high therapeutic index with fewer side effects than theophylline.
+It stimulates breathing by activating the central nervous system and has a high therapeutic index with fewer side effects than theophylline.

 56. Why is theophylline classified as a bronchodilator?